cratstarc/opndrive/docs/getting-started/understanding-the-code.md

-# Understanding the OpnDrive Code
+# Understanding the Opndrive Code

-Now that you have OpnDrive running, let's take a tour of how the code is organized.
+Now that you have Opndrive running, let's take a tour of how the code is organized.
 This guide explains everything in simple terms.

 ## The Big Picture

-OpnDrive is like a sandwich with three main layers:
+Opndrive is like a sandwich with three main layers:

 ```
 ┌─────────────────────────────────┐